 Standby generators are the most powerful, with some reaching over 20kW.
 They are installed permanently, by a professional, in a household or commercial location, and they switch on automatically if you lose power.
-This kind of generator might either liquid propane or natural gas, but if you have access to the latter from the local power company, it provides quite a few benefits.
+This kind of generator might use either liquid propane or natural gas, but if you have access to the latter from the local power company, it provides quite a few benefits.
 Namely, it's a virtually unlimited power source, and you don’t have to buy new tanks or refill the generator (you do have to pay the bill, though).
 If my power company offered natural gas for a generator, I would choose a standby generator.

-Inverter generators, favored by campers, normally use gasoline, though dual fuel models (compatible with liquid propane) are becoming more popular.
-Inverters take initial AC current, turn it into DC current, then back into AC current at the rate needed by whatever’s plugged in.
+Inverter generators, favored by campers, normally use gasoline, though dual-fuel models (compatible with liquid propane) are becoming more popular.
+Inverters take the initial AC current, turn it into DC current, then back into AC current at the rate needed by whatever’s plugged in.
 This stabilization is what makes them much quieter and more efficient than regular generators.
 I like these generators for on-the-go needs.

-But lithium batteries, which are used in cellphones, electric cars, and many other products, are now more efficient and better at keeping their charge for long periods.
-Modern power stations can pump out up to 3000W of power and, when charged through renewable sources, can keep small refrigerators running.
-They may not replace generators entirely yet, but for those worried about emissions, they could be a very good choice.
+But lithium batteries, which are used in phones, electric cars and many other products, are now more efficient and better at keeping their charge for long periods.
+Modern power stations can pump out up to 3000W of power and, when charged through renewable sources, can even keep small refrigerators running.
+They may not replace generators entirely yet, but if you're worried about emissions, I would recommend this type.

 Generators also have a peak capacity and running capacity, which are the two main measurements you’ll see advertised.
 Peak watts can be reached for short bursts to start up appliances or power something large at a moment’s notice, but a machine's running watts are what it can sustain for long periods of time.

 • Power source.
-Generators run on gasoline, diesel, liquid propane, natural gas, and some — although not technically generators — on lithium batteries.
-Gasoline, diesel, and propane are easily obtained, and out of the three, propane is the cleanest and easiest to store.
-Dual-fuel models (like our Editor’s Pick) can run on either gasoline or propane.
+Generators run on gasoline, diesel, liquid propane, natural gas and some — although not technically generators — on lithium batteries.
+Gasoline, diesel and propane are easily obtained, and out of the three, propane is the cleanest and easiest to store.
+Dual-fuel models (like my Editor’s Pick) can run on either gasoline or propane.

-Finally, lithium battery stations are silent, clean, and can be stored almost anywhere; however, it’s important to determine whether they can be charged using solar panels, as not all batteries have the capacity to do so.
+Finally, lithium battery stations are silent, clean and can be stored almost anywhere; however, it’s important to determine whether they can be charged using solar panels, as not all batteries have the capacity to do so.
 If the battery station can only be charged by plugging it into an electric outlet, it could be useless in prolonged power outage situations.
 With these generators, I would only look at solar-charged batteries.

 • Safety.
 Generators emit dangerous gases and use volatile energy sources.
 Installing them improperly can damage your appliances or worse.
-First, make sure yours is certified by the EPA and CARB (California Air Resources Board) to reduce risk of contamination and intoxication.
-Second, consider models with smart features such as automatic shut-off, voltage adjustment, or even wireless alerts.
+First, make sure yours is certified by the EPA and CARB (California Air Resources Board) to reduce the risk of contamination and intoxication.
+Second, consider models with smart features such as automatic shut-off, voltage adjustment or even wireless alerts.
 Finally, set up the generator properly outside the home, and if you plan to use high wattage, have a transfer switch professionally installed.
 Personally, I would hire someone with training to install the generator rather than taking the risk myself.

 Peak Capacity: 12500W │ Running Capacity: 9500W │ Advertised runtime: 12h at 50% │ Tank Capacity: 6.6 gal. │ Voltage: 120/240V │ Warranty: 3 years

 For a little over $1,000, the Westinghouse WGen9500DF offers close to the maximum capacity found in portable generators.
-At 9500 continuous watts, it can easily power appliances like refrigerators, air conditioners, and electric heaters.
+At 9500 continuous watts, it can easily power appliances like refrigerators, air conditioners and electric heaters.
 While it has less wattage than the previous generator, I chose this one because it's durable and can power larger appliances.
 For its price, I think it's quite a steal.
 I also like that it's versatile, as it can run on regular gasoline or liquid propane.
 The performance is a bit weaker on propane, with a peak of 11200W and 8500 running watts, but it’s a cleaner option and easier to store.
-These specs apply to a 20lb. tank, and you can always buy a bigger one if you like.
+These specs apply to a 20-pound tank, and you can always buy a bigger one if you like.

 As a nice touch, this generator is also easy to turn on.
 It has a button, just like new cars, and a key fob to turn it on remotely (no need to walk to the shed in the dark).
 But don’t worry if the button fails or if you simply don’t trust it; there is also a reliable emergency recoil start.